Types of clean electricity generation

 Energy storage

-Storing energy could be extremely useful if it is intermittent like solar, wind, wave and tidal, capturing electricity when there is a surplus and releasing it back when there is high demand.
+Storing energy could be extremely useful for intermittent power like solar, wind, wave and tidal, capturing electricity when there is a surplus and releasing it back when there is high demand.
 Energy storage technologies are numerous, and many experimental.
 They include storing water, heat and air in reservoirs and releasing it through turbines in times of need, giant batteries, and other more experimental forms.
 Large scale battery storage in particular has been very popular in recent years.
-There is massive potential here, but a lot more needs to be done to ensure these technologies are developed on a large scale.
+There is massive potential here for these technologies, but many of these storage technologies are only useful for short and medium demand, with longer term outages of generation requiring other technologies.

 Interconnectors

 Not all countries are windy or sunny at the same time.
-If the UK is having a high output from renewables and another country needs power, or vice versa, interconnectors are large subsea and occaisionally overland cables that connect up powergrids in and inbetween countries.
-The UK is planning to quadruple its stock of these in the next decade, connecting us better to Ireland, France, Belgium, the Netherlands, Germany, Denmark, Norway and Iceland.
+If the UK is having a high output from renewables and another country needs power, or vice versa, interconnectors are large subsea and occaisonally overland cables that connect up power grids in and in-between countries.
+The UK is greatly increasing its stock of these over the 2020s, connecting us better to Ireland, France, Belgium, the Netherlands, Germany, Denmark, Norway and Iceland.
 Interconnectors offer long term responses to renewable variability, and are relatively cheap to build.
-However, they are criticised for other countries having to rely on each other for power.
+However, it may not always been in both countries mutual interest to exchange electricity at the same time, and imported electricity can sometimes undercut electricity generated at home.

 Demand Side Response (DSR)

-The biggest user of electricity in the UK are homes, but commerical and industrial demand is also high.
+The biggest user of electricity in the UK are homes, but commercial and industrial demand is also high.
 Incentivising the organisations responsible for this demand to shut down or start up their electricity demand to correlate with high renewable output can offer a fast and cheap way of reducing demand and balancing out renewables.
+Increasingly, UK homes can also ‘flex’ their demand by turning off high energy appliances at peak times, receiving financial rewards from the grid for doing so.
+As the UK moves to electrified heat, transport and industry, DSR is likely to become ever more important across multiple sectors.

 Reducing the amount of electricity we actually demand from its source can often be the cheapest and fastest way of reducing greenhouse gas emissions, and much progress has been made in this area in recent years.
 Switching to more efficient light bulbs, encouraging consumers to use less energy and remote conferencing are all common examples.
 However, there is an inherent limit to this approach, as it can only reduce electricity demand, it doesn’t get rid of demand altogether and it doesn’t actually make the electricity any cleaner directly.
 So there will always be a need to decarbonise the electricity sector even if the amount of electricity used is lower.